wxWidgets/wxWidgets/docs/readme.txt

 Further Information
 -------------------

-If you are looking for support, you can get it from
+If you are looking for community support, you can get it from

 * Mailing Lists: https://www.wxwidgets.org/support/mailing-lists/
 * Discussion Forums: https://forums.wxwidgets.org/